-B.2.3 - B.2.5 On the rightleft, defining the front street yard lot area (green) of on interior lots.
-On the leftAbove, defining the combined front and sidestreet yard lot area (green) of corner lots.
+B.2.3 - B.2.5 On the left, defining the street yard lot area (green) on interior lots.
+Above, defining the street yard lot area (green) of corner lots.
 The surface area of paving within these defined areas must not exceed the percentages listed above.